1. I do not have a background in architecture. Can I still apply to the MArch program?

 10. I do not have a background in architecture.
 Is the portfolio still required, and what do I submit?

 The architecture programs at UIC focus on creative, original design and urbanism.
 The inclusion of your best personal artwork helps the School to evaluate your potential within the program, while technical or building work does not always provide that insight.
 As a designed book, the portfolio indicates an individual's aesthetic sensibility and intellectual curiosity.
 Both in the works themselves and in the inquiry or argument framed through their presentation, applicants should exhibit their potential to develop original design work.
-While not required, students that wish to further develop their creative work might look to take an art class or attend a summer architecture program such as the YArch program at UIC.
+While not required, students who wish to further develop their creative work might look to take an art class or attend a summer architecture program or workshop, such as the YArch program or TryArch workshop at UIC

 11. UIC is my first choice.
 What can I do to compile a strong application?

 The School carefully reviews all of an applicant's materials to identify his or her potential contribution and fit within the program.
-Students from any background should carefully research the program based on the information and work presented online at www.arch.uic.edu.
+Students from any background should carefully research the program based on the information and work presented on our website.
 Applicants should work to gain an in-depth understanding of how their interests and aesthetics fit the strengths and focus of the school, and then clearly articulate that fit through their application materials.
-There are many accredited, professional programs available and the School wants to know why the specific academic approach at UIC is the right match for an applicant's graduate study.
+There are many accredited, professional programs available and the School wants to know why the specific academic approach of UIC is the right match for an applicant's graduate study.

-In addition to getting to know the School, program, faculty, and student work via the website, prospective students are also encouraged to attend the evening lecture series and the spring Portfolio Day and Year End Show events as well as the prospective student open house in October.
-It can also be useful (though not required) to plan a visit, particularly to review sample portfolios from past applicants and to get a better sense of the School's work.
+In addition to getting to know the School, program, faculty, and student work via the website, prospective students are also encouraged to attend events at the school such as the evening lecture series, spring Portfolio Day, Year End Show events, prospective student open house in the fall, etc. It can also be useful (though not required) to plan a visit, particularly to review sample portfolios from past applicants and to get a better sense of the School's work.

 Please note it is recommended that applicants consider and apply for other programs even if UIC is their first choice.
-Admission is competitive and it is useful for applicants to have different programs to compare in making their decision of where to attend graduate school.
+Admission is competitive, and it is useful for applicants to have different programs to compare in choosing which graduate school to attend.
 Applying to several schools allows an applicant to pinpoint his or her potential fit within each.

 12. Are there required minimum scores for the GRE?

 While there are no required minimum scores for the GRE, the recommended scores are 153 on both the verbal and quantitative sections with a 4.5 in analytical writing.
-Scores that meet or exceed these minimum recommendations will be a positive component of the application, but lower scores will not necessarily discount admission, as the School looks carefully at all aspects of a student's application in the decision process.
+Scores that meet or exceed these minimum recommendations will be a positive component of the application, but lower scores will not necessarily discount admission, as the School carefully reviews all aspects of a student's application.

 Please note that GRE scores remain valid for five years from the date of the test.
 Please allow at least two to three weeks for the scores to arrive at UIC via institutional code 1851.
 No department code is required.